Arianjho/Arianjho/README.md

 Hi 👋 My name is Arian Josafat Hidalgo Ordoñez
 ==============================================

-Fullstack Java Developer | Angular | NextJS
+Fullstack Java Developer | Angular
 -------------------------------------------

 Web developer with solid experience in designing and implementing business logic, data management, and software architecture.
 Expert in various platforms and languages ​​with advanced knowledge of web development tools and practices.